tracsman/vdcWorkshop/DIY/Maximus/Module04.md

 2. (Optional) in the editor pane you can select and view the script before running

 ## Validation
-1. In the portal, review the settings of the Spoke VNet (Spoke01) and its peering with the hub VNet.
+1. In the portal, review the settings of each spoke VNet and its peering with the hub VNet.
 2. Review the 3 spoke VMs and the effective routes on each VM's NIC.
 3. Check the settings of your new web farm by going to your App Gateway.
 Note the public IP of the App Gateway (AppGatewayPIP).
 4. Navigate to http://AppGatewayPIP/headers to have App Gateway redirect to another backend pool on a remote site.